VIDAKHOSHPEY22/dev-daily-log/comment.md

 Most importantly, don't rush to install every tool available.
 Understanding the fundamentals is far more valuable than having hundreds of tools on your system.
 A clean, well-organized environment and strong Linux knowledge will benefit you much more in the long run.

 Keep up the great work, and good luck with your cybersecurity journey!

+### 2026 July 1
+## LudoBot

+This looks really promising!
+But babe, if even I am a new user I'm totally new to this, and I have no idea how it works 😵‍💫.
+Is it some kind of board game?

+Can you "teach" me how to play?
+Maybe you could add a "Demo" section (GIF or short video) showing how the bot works in a real Tele chat.
+It would help new users understand the gameplay much faster? 😘